About the Pembroke Pickleball Club

 1.)
 Membership will be open to all adults 18+ of Pembroke and area regardless of sex, creed, colour, sexual orientation, or religious belief who are in compliance with the behaviour and ethical standards of the Club.

 2.)
-All voting members who are paid up at the time a resolution is made at a duly authorized meeting shall have one vote; all votes are to be cast in person unless the executive accepts a proxy vote for exceptional reasons.
+All voting members who are paid up at the time a resolution is made at a duly authorized meeting shall have one vote; all votes are to be cast in person, no proxy votes.

 3.)
 All members must abide by the constitution, bylaws, rules, and guidelines published by the Club; failure to comply may result in termination of membership on authority of the board of directors (“board”).